• Skip to main content

 Nuts were also said to be slow to digest, which is also a high point for helping to keep you feeling full.

-While not a food item, per se, water was another highly-touted appetite suppressant in the food category because when it’s drank at the onsite of hunger, it can definitely curb your voracious appetite and if nothing else, cause you to eat less than you probably would have if you hadn’t drank it.
+While not a food item, per se, water is another highly-touted appetite suppressant because when drank at the onsite of hunger, it can definitely calm the voracity of your appetite and, if nothing else, cause you to eat less than you probably would otherwise.

-A Few Other Thoughts On Foods That Curb Appetite
+A Few Other Thoughts On Curbing Your Appetite

 Whichever time(s) of day you need it, that’s when you want to incorporate the above-listed foods.